-From 1 July 2013, accountants will be able to apply for and, if the application is approved, be granted the limited AFS licence.
-Recognised accountants who apply between the transition period of 1 July 2013 and 30 June 2016 will be able to take advantage of being streamlined into the AFS licensing regime.
-They will only need to satisfy the knowledge requirements in Regulatory Guide 105 Licensing: Organisational competence (RG 105) and will not need to demonstrate experience.
+From 1 July 2013, accountants have been able to apply for and, if the application is approved, be granted the limited AFS licence.
+Recognised accountants who apply between 1 July 2013 and 30 June 2016 will be able to take advantage of transitional arrangements for entry into the AFS licensing regime.
+Under the transitional arrangements, different organisational competence requirements will apply where the responsible managers of the applicant are recognised accountants.
 Once the transitional period is over, all applicants will need to meet the full competence requirements under s912A(1)(e) of the Corporations Act 2001 (Corporations Act).

 When applying for a limited AFS licence, applicants can choose which authorisations they wish to apply for.
-In addition to being able to advise on SMSFs and superannuation generally, limited AFS licence holders may also be authorised to give 'class of product advice' on basic deposit products, general and life insurance, securities, and simple managed investment schemes.
+In addition to being able to advise on SMSFs and a client's existing superannuation if certain conditions are met, limited AFS licence holders may also be authorised to give 'class of product advice' on basic deposit products, general and life insurance, securities, superannuation more generally, and simple managed investment schemes.
 Class of product advice is financial advice that does not make a recommendation about a specific financial product.